uradotdesign/briar-styleguide/README.md

 Bootstrap contains a few JavaScript libraries for extra interaction with the DOM.
 We use these libraries but do not add extra JavaScript, so that only few elements are affected if you disable JavaScript.

+This styleguide has been built using Hugo.

+> Hugo is a fast and modern static site generator written in Go, and designed to make website creation fun again

-This styleguide has been built using Jekyll.
-Jekyll is a simple, blog-aware, static site generator.
-You can build this yourself by installing Jekyll.
+You can build this yourself by installing Hugo.

 # Building

 Need to change to hugo asap

-Before you can modify the contents, you need to have Ruby and Jekyll installed.
-You can do that by running the following command.
+Before you can modify the contents, you need to have Hugo installed.
+Hugo extended is recommended when using sass.
+You can get hugo installation file from [Hugo Releases](https://github.com/gohugoio/hugo/releases); choose one depending on your OS.
+If stuck, here is a the [official hugo installation guide](https://gohugo.io/getting-started/installing/)

-`gem install bundler jekyll`

-After you install Jekyll, you need to clone the repo on your system.
+Once Hugo is installed and added to PATH, you need to clone the repo on your system.
 You can do that by running the command.

 `git clone $REPO`

-After you have cloned the repo on your system, start by installing the bundle using the following command.

-`bundle install`

 Afterwards, execute the following command to build the project and to be able to browse it locally on your browser.

-`bundle exec jekyll serve`
+`hugo server`

 That's it!
 Now you can begin to modify the files and they will be automatically built and displayed on your localhost upon a page refresh.